bsmith89/StrainFacts-manuscript/doc/submission.md

 the truth?", respectively.
-While StrainFacts and Strain Finder performed similarly on these indexes—which tool had higher accuracy varied by score and parameterization—StrainFacts' accuracy was more stable between the two parameterizations.
+While StrainFacts and Strain Finder performed similarly on these indexes—which tool had higher accuracy varied by score and parameterization—StrainFacts' accuracy was more stable across the 1x and 1.5x parameterizations.
 It should be noted that since strain genotypes are only inferred for SNP sites, in real-world analyses the genome-wide genotype reconstruction error